RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 .. note::

-See the next section for migration to a Docker-based installation
+Perform the step 3b for migrating to a Docker-based installation

 .. note::